top of page

 Who Is A Good Fit For EMDR?

-While EMDR can benefit many people (maybe even most people), it may be particularly helpful for:
+While EMDR can benefit many people (maybe even most people), we've seen that it can be particularly helpful for:

-If you recognize yourself in any of these descriptions, EMDR might be the breakthrough approach you've been seeking.
+If you recognize yourself in any of these descriptions, EMDR might be the breakthrough approach you've been looking for.
 At Seeking Depth to Recovery, our clients have reported transformative results even when previous therapeutic approaches have fallen short, making it worth considering as part of your healing journey.

 Who Supports EMDR As A Therapy?